rupl/drush_make_generator/README.txt

 --------------------------------------------------
 1) Import drushmake_gen.sql into a database.

-2) _config.php for all config
+2) Copy _config.example.php to _config.php and make your changes

-3) Install each version of drupal that you want to generate makefiles for;
+3) Install each version of drupal that you want to generate makefiles for.
-   The scripts expect them to live in the top directory at /d6, /d7, etc.
+   The scripts expect them to live in the root directory at /d6, /d7, etc.

 4) I loaded 100 modules up, you may want more.
    I got all the data from this URL: http://drupal.org/project/usage